00luca00/Pad2Mouse/README.md

 ## Features

-- Move the mouse cursor using the controller's analog stick
+- Move the mouse cursor using the controller's right analog stick
 - Perform left/right mouse clicks using controller buttons
+- Scroll the mouse wheel using the controller's left analog stick
+- Sensitivity and deadzone customization from the UI
 - Smooth movement and responsiveness
 - Works on **Windows** with **Xbox controllers**
 - Built using **C#** and **WPF (.NET Framework)**